November 20, 2025

 • do you believe the ‘violent’ ads caused people to support violence?

-• what can this tell us about possible effects of Trump’s speeches on hate crimes?
+• can this tell us about possible effects of Trump’s speeches on violence?

 Solved